 Leader Beside: Partnership and Synergy

 In agile leadership, you need to know when to co-lead and collaborate with others.
 Leading an initiative with a partner has many benefits.
-You can count on each other to fully inspire the team with a clear vision, and together you can maintain the course.
-Leading in collaboration with another skilled leader is as energizing for the leadership team as it is for those you are leading.
-There is something special about being in the fray together with everyone else, all with sleeves rolled up and minds focused on the task at hand: it’s called synergy, and you can’t talk about it; you have to do it.
-As is often the case, during some of the most intense situations and challenges, you will be impressed at what your team members can and will deliver.
+You can count on each other to inspire the team with a clear vision as you maintain the course.
+Leading in collaboration with another skilled leader is as energizing for the leadership team as it is for those being led.
+There is something special about being in the fray with everyone else, with sleeves rolled up and minds focused on the task.

 Leader in the Field: Intuition and Innovation